|Update:||Reebok CrossFit Nano 8 Flexweave|

 I actually think that the Nano 7.0 is a pretty good shoe.
 It's just a not very well-rounded shoe.
 And there are other options on the market that are a little bit more well-rounded though not as good of a weightlifting shoe.

 The Reebok Nano 7 Weave is still better suited for weightlifting.
 The updated Nano Weave means a much more comfortable fit right out of the box.

 The Weaves are broken-in out of the box, look decent, and provide everything a CrossFit athlete or someone who trains in multiple domains would want.

 These new Nano 7 Weaves are tied in third with the 6s, which means they feel good, are solid training shoes, and will stand up to the regular abuses shoes get put through on a day-to-day basis in the gym.

-- The original CrossFit Nano 7 received mixed reviews from consumers because the material used in upper was deemed too stiff.
-This update still features the same sole technology and closure, but the most notable difference is the redesigned seamless upper.
-Moreover, the Weave pattern now has a thicker horizontal thread construction, which allows for the natural bending of the forefoot.
+The original CrossFit Nano 7 received mixed reviews from the consumers because the material used in upper was deemed too stiff.
+This update retains the same sole technology but offers a redesigned seamless upper.
+The new Weave pattern now has a thicker horizontal thread construction, which allows for the natural bending of the forefoot.

 The outsole of the CrossFit Nano 7 Weave uses a full-length high abrasion rubber.
 This material withstands the typical wear and tear associated with high-intensity training.
 Also, it springs back to its original shape when bent.